Tristor/tristor.ro/content/post/prague-day14-update.md

 {{% fluid_img "/img/Sunrise_Group_with_Prague_Castle_in_Background.jpg" %}}

 During our sunrise party on the Charles Bridge, I asked if anyone wanted to pose for portraits.
 Several people took me up on that offer.
+First up was Angela who posed perfectly to get the entirety of Prague Castle in the frame.

+{{< flickr user="totaledcow" id="27519714642" title="Angela Portrait on Charles Bridge with Old Prague Castle in the Distance" src="https://c3.staticflickr.com/8/7695/27519714642_2693be39e3_c.jpg" w="800" h="534" >}}

 In this one, I had just told a joke and got Meera laughing which is when I snapped the photo.
 I think it turned out pretty great :)

 {{< flickr user="totaledcow" id="27527584481" title="Meera Laughing with Prague Castle" src="https://c2.staticflickr.com/8/7611/27527584481_0f13abedee_c.jpg" w="534" h="800" >}}